NewEarly access is open. Apply now.

 How it's measured

-The suppression score blends both signals: 0.6 × length_penalty + 0.4 × hedge_penalty.
-Length gets more weight because a model can hedge briefly and still answer fully — but a model that systematically produces half-length responses on a topic class is almost certainly avoiding it.
+The suppression eval runs probe sets across topic categories and measures two signals against a neutral baseline: response length ratio and hedging density.
+The suppression score is 0.6 x length_penalty + 0.4 x hedge_penalty.
+Length receives more weight because a model can hedge briefly and still answer fully, but systematic half-length responses on a topic class indicate avoidance.

 Results